-As a lawyer with experience in litigation and dispute resolution matters, Lochlan conducts key research and analysis to support our clients’ strategic legal position.
-Lochlan supports our team of senior lawyers across multiple practice areas.
+As a senior lawyer with experience in litigation and dispute resolution matters, Lochlan conducts key research and analysis to support our clients’ strategic legal position.
+Lochlan supports our team of lawyers across multiple practice areas.
 Our clients appreciate Lochlan’s tenacious nature and critical eye to detail.

 Lochlan has most recently been involved in anti-dumping administrative reviews in the Federal Court, and has also assisted in intellectual property and contractual disputes.
 His client experience ranges from multi-national corporations to small and medium-sized enterprises, partnerships, and not-for-profit organisations.